Abe's push for more veterinary schools seen as quantity over quality of education | The Japan Times

 “We have seen a situation where drug makers tasked with developing new medicines have been unable to fill the growing need for researchers who are qualified to conduct animal studies due to the shortage of veterinarians,” Suga told a regular news conference earlier this month.

-He noted that establishing new veterinary faculties would remedy the situation and “speed up Japan’s development of state-of-the-art medicines.”
+He noted that establishing new veterinary facilities would remedy the situation and “speed up Japan’s development of state-of-the-art medicines.”

 The government also cites a burgeoning threat posed by cross-border infections affecting livestock, such as avian flu.
-This, Suga said, spells trouble for regions, such as Shikoku, that have no veterinary departments.
+This could spell trouble for regions, such as Shikoku, that currently have no veterinary departments, Suga said.

 The shortage of vets, he said, leaves these regions woefully unprepared for a potential outbreak of flu, which could spread nationwide without experienced management.